Biohacking Sleep for Cognitive Function

 1. Sleepwear innovation: Companies have integrated sensor technology into their products.
 Pyjamas embedded with biometric sensors can monitor heart rate, breathing, movement during sleep, and more.

-2. Dream interpretation: Some devices claim to analyse your dreams by recording brainwaves as you sleep.
+2. Dream interpretation: Some devices claim to analyse your dreams by recording as you sleep.
 This might provide insight into subconscious thought processes that could affect cognitive performance.

 3. Data interpretation: Most trackers come with dedicated apps for data visualisation and interpretation to help you understand how specific factors impact your rest.